Busting 7 Common Myths about Dementia

 Myth 3: Only Older People Can Develop Dementia

 While it is true that the risk of dementia increases with age, older people are not the only ones who can develop the disease.
 Although rarely, early-onset dementia can strike people as young as their 40s or 50s.
 Numerous types of dementia can affect younger people, and genetics can significantly influence the probability of developing the condition earlier in life.
-Therefore, it is crucial to recognize the early indications of dementia and, if necessary, seek medical help, regardless of age.
+Therefore, recognizing the early signs of dementia is crucial for planning a secure future.

 Myth 4: Dementia is Inevitable if It Runs in the Family